Adem Alilet

-Adem Alilet (آدم عليلات; born 17 January 1999) is an Algerian footballer who plays for USM Alger in the Algerian Ligue Professionnelle 1.
+Adem Alilet (آدم عليلات; born 17 January 1999) is an Algerian footballer who plays for club Espérance de Tunis.

 Career

 USM Alger

 In 2019, Adem Alilet was promoted to USM Alger's first team.

 On 30 October 2019, Adam Alilet made his first league appearance against NC Magra.
 On June 3, 2023, Alilet won the first title in his football career by winning the 2022–23 CAF Confederation Cup after defeating Young Africans of Tanzania.
 On August 16, 2023, Adam Alilet renewed his contract for two seasons until 2026 along with nine other players.
 On 15 September 2023, Alilet won the CAF Super Cup title after winning against Al Ahly, it is the second African title with USM Alger in three months.

+Al Ittihad

+On 8 February 2026, Adem Alilet completed a transfer from USM Alger to Libyan club Al Ittihad for a reported fee of €450,000.
+After six seasons in the Algerian Ligue 1, Alilet moved abroad for the first time in his career, joining Al Ittihad as part of the club's efforts to strengthen its defensive line ahead of domestic and continental competitions.

 International career

 Adem Alilet has been called up for the first time by coach Madjid Bougherra to join the Algeria A' national football team.
 Alilet participate in the preparatory training camp ahead of the friendly match against Rwanda, scheduled for June 9, 2025, at Mustapha Tchaker Stadium.